Nowimps8/mythic_engine/README.md

 end)
 ```

-NOTE : In this current form, this still has calls to my framework and created resources that are not available.
-If you do not know how to remove them, I'd suggest not using this.
-I am not in the business of converting stuff to ESX or vRP for people to copy & paste to their servers.
-If you don't know how to modify a resource to work on your server or don't have anyone that can, you shouldn't be running a server.
+>NOTE: As with most MythicRP releases at this point, this has several calls to Mythic Framework resources that have not (and may not) released publicly.
+This is intended as a **dev resource** at most and not a simple drag & drop to use on public servers. **Do not make any issues asking for it to be made to work on a public framework or why it isn't plug n' play.**